Medically Reviewed by: Dr José Costa, MD

-Cognitive development - "Your six-month-old may start to make more sounds and possibly say their first word, eg. DaDa!
+"Your six-month-old may start to make more sounds and possibly say their first word, eg, DaDa!
 But they will not yet be able to have a conversation.
-They will still be learning to communicate through facial expressions and body language," Susan explains.
+They will still be learning to communicate through facial expressions and body language," adds Susan.

-Feeding - "At six months old, your baby is likely to be drinking about 700 ml (about 24 ounces) of breast milk or formula each day.
+"At six months old, your baby will likely drink about 700 ml (about 24 ounces) of breast milk or formula daily.
 They may also start to eat solid foods at 6 months, but breast milk or formula should still be their main source of nutrition," says Susan.

 As your baby begins weaning, Dr Costa advises that parents should follow a schedule when it comes to mealtimes.
-"Parents should aim to feed their baby two -three meals, with solids per day.
-In total, they should have six meals, with the remaining being either bottle or breast, which often are the first and last meal of the day."
+"Parents should aim to feed their baby two to three meals, with daily solids.
+In total, they should have six meals, with the remaining being either bottle or breast, often the first and last meal of the day."

 6-month-old baby growth

-Your baby will likely weigh about 7kg-9kg (about 16-20 pounds) and be about 65 cm (about 26 inches) long.
+Your baby will likely weigh about 7 kg- 9 kg (about 16-20 pounds) and be about 65 cm (about 26 inches) long.
 "Of course, every baby is different and will grow at their own rate," reminds Susan.
-"You will be assigned a Health Visitor (HV) who will be your link healthcare professional, your HV will ensure your baby is thriving in the first few days. weeks, and months of their life."
+"You will be assigned a Health Visitor (HV) who will be your link to healthcare professionals.
+Your HV will ensure your baby is thriving in the first few days. weeks, and months of their life."

 6-month-old baby health

-Teething - Yep, that's right, teething is here.
-You can expect your baby's lower central incisors - that's her two front bottom teeth - to emerge at around six months.
+• Teething - You can expect your baby's lower central incisors - that's her two front bottom teeth - to emerge at around six months.
 Common teething symptoms include dribbling, chewing, red gums and cheeks and irritability.
-Thankfully, there are plenty of teething remedies to help your little love.
+Thankfully, there are plenty of teething remedies to help your little one.

-Sterilising - While you might be wondering if you can stop sterilising bottles at 6 months, the NHS advises that this must be continued until your little one is at least 12 months old.
-From this point, they will have started to produce their own antibodies and be more resistant to harmful germs.
+• Sterilising - While you might wonder if you can stop sterilising bottles at 6 months, the NHS advises that this must be continued until your little one is at least 12 months old.

 Things to think about at 6 months

-Introduce a cup or beaker - From around six months, it is advised to introduce your baby to an open or free-flow cup without a valve as this is better for your child's teeth and will help them learn to sip.
-It may get a bit messy at times but patience is key.
+Introduce a cup or beaker - Introduce your baby to an open or free-flow cup without a valve, as this is better for your child's teeth and will help them learn to sip.
+It may get a bit messy at times, but patience is key.

-Sitting up - After learning to roll around five months old, it's likely that your youngster will have full control of their neck muscles now which means they might be trying to sit up unassisted between now and seven months.
-This may only last for a few seconds but it's all good practice.
+Sitting up - After learning to roll around at five months old, it's likely that your youngster will have full control of their neck muscles now, which means they might be trying to sit up unassisted between now and seven months.
+This may only last for a few seconds, but it's all good practice.
 Surround them with pillows just in case they topple.

 About the experts